ionic-team/ionic-framework/core/src/components/datetime/readme.md

 ### Display Format

-The `displayFormat` input property specifies how a datetime's value should be printed, as formatted text, within the `ion-datetime` component.
+The `displayFormat` input property specifies how a datetime's value should be printed, as formatted text, within the datetime component.

 In the following example, the display in the `<ion-datetime>` will use the month's short name, the numerical day with a leading zero, a comma and the